Lisbon, Portugal

 Lisbon Cathedral Map

 The Cathedral's full name is "Cathedral of Saint Mary Major" (AKA "Sé de Lisboa").
 As we walked up the Largo da Sé on our way up to Castle Saint George.
-We were finding out that the hills were relentlessly increasing in steepness and we were still quite a ways from the Castle.
+We discovered that the hills were relentlessly increasing in steepness and we were still quite a ways from the Castle.
+Even though the hill that the castle sits on is only 318 feet high and the distance from the cathedral is one kilometer, the height difference is a steep walk!

 As we arrived here at the Cathedral, we noticed that it seemed to be a place where all the tuk-tuk drivers would park and wait for customers.
 A beautiful location with the Church of St. Anthony of Lisbon on one side of the street and the Cathedral on the corner.
 So we made the decision that it was a good location for us to switch from being "hikers" to "tuk-tuk passengers".